ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # Protocol Overview

 ACME allows a client to request certificate management actions using a set of JavaScript Object Notation (JSON) messages carried over HTTPS.
-Issuance using ACME resembles a traditional CA's issuance process, in which a user creates an account, requests a certificate, and proves control of the domains in that certificate in order for the CA to sign the requested certificate.
+Issuance using ACME resembles a traditional CA's issuance process, in which a user creates an account, requests a certificate, and proves control of the domain(s) in that certificate in order for the CA to sign the requested certificate.

 The first phase of ACME is for the client to request an account with the